| Moving with children We stress careful planning in every

 surrounding countryside.
 Ask for every brochure offered and make them

+available to all family members.
 Once your children know about the move,

 your move-related communications job is not over, but has only just begun.